Trees and Hedges and Houses - Any Questions?

 Q. I have two mature willow trees in the garden within 20metres of the house.
 I am just in the process of a garden design project and the contractor is scaring me with advice on felling them because of the risk of subsidence.

 A. The root structure is almost irrelevant.
-A leafy 25 foot anything tree, just 4 feet from a house is far too close for comfort.
-It's not physical damage by the roots penetrating the foundations that is the problem so much as how the leaves suck up water and dry out the soil so causing shrinkage and swelling over the period of the year.
+A leafy 25 foot tree of any kind, just 4 feet from a house is far too close for comfort.
+It's not physical damage by the roots penetrating the foundations that is the problem so much as how the leaves suck up water and dry out the soil so causing shrinkage and swelling over the seasons.

 Q. There is a 80 ft beech tree in my garden which is 45 ft from the house.
 Is this a safe distance from the house?

 A. I don't think that this is a question you're going to get any-one to answer anything but over-cautiously.
-With advice of this type goes liability and if the tree fell on the house the liability would be substantial.
-Beeches are shallow rooted and you've got a large one!
-Trees do contract disease and can rot and fall, the chances of this happening however is difficult to gauge.
+With advice of this type goes liability and if the tree fell on the house, or even just a branch from the tree, the liability would be substantial.
+Beeches are shallow rooted and you've got a big one!
+Trees do contract disease and can rot and fall in part if not whole, the chances of this happening is difficult to gauge.

-If you're considering whether or not to fell the tree, you have to take into consideration factors such as it's age and health and if it is protected by some preservation order (the chances are that it will be), and how much you like it.
-You may consider contacting a tree surgeon to take a look first hand, though I have to say if I were that tree surgeon (and I'm not and have never been one) I'd err on the side of caution if advising to leave it or not - out comes the axe.
+If you're considering whether or not to fell the tree, you have to take into consideration factors such as it's age and health and if it is protected by a preservation order (the chances are that it may well be), and how much you like it.
+You may consider contacting an arboriculturist / arborist (not a tree surgeon - they participate in the process, but are not usually trained beyond the physical processes of felling and trimming) to take a look first hand.

 Q. Should laurel hedging should be kept away from buildings? and if so how far as I have just bought a property with a laurel hedge which is within a couple of feet of the building will the roots start to affect the foundations.